 - Lengthen attention span

 - Connect with oneself

 - Help to fight addictions

 - Become more empathetic

-We recommend beginning with our 45 minute Mindfulness in the Workplace presentation and meditation.
+We recommend beginning with our 30 minute Breath and Mindfulness Meditation Session.
 This helps to introduce the concept to many new comers to meditation.

-We have variety of ongoing meditation programs that range from meditation to yoga classes.
-Classes can be as short as 30 minutes and up to 90 minutes depending on the needs of the group.
+We have variety of ongoing meditation programs that can be as short as 20 minutes and up to 90 minutes depending on the needs of the group.

-Get in contact today if you’re keen to learn more or download our Corporate Yoga & Meditation – Information Pack today.
+Get in contact today on 3876 4781 to learn more or download our Corporate Yoga & Meditation – Information Pack today.